Xomega-Net/Xomega.Docs/docs/framework/common-ui/properties/base.md

 ```

 :::tip
-For a total control of how your multi-valued property displays its values as a string, you can override the following method:
+For total control of how your multi-valued property displays its values as a string, you can override the following method:
 ```cs
 string ListToString(IList list, ValueFormat format);
 ```
-For example, if a property may contain a long list of values, you can display them as comma-separated, but with a new line after every 10th value, in order to provide a more readable tabular display with 10 columns.
+For example, if a property may contain a long list of values, you can display them as comma-separated, but with a new line after every 10th value, to provide a more readable tabular display with 10 columns.
 :::

 ### Accessing typed values